openedx/open-edx-proposals/oeps/processes/oep-0062-proc-working-groups.rst

 Name and Purpose
 ----------------

-Evey working group must have a specific name and statement of pupose.
-The purpose can be brief: a sentance or a paragraph is sufficient.
-The name and purpose of can be amended at any time via consensus of working group members, although major changes should be announced to the community.
+Every working group must have a specific name and statement of purpose.
+The purpose can be brief: a sentence or a paragraph is sufficient.
+The name and purpose can be amended at any time via consensus of working group members, although major changes should be announced to the community.

 Following this guideline will help community members understand the role of each working group in developing the Open edX platform.
 It will help them evaluate whether they would like to become involved in any given group.